 Work relating to the municipalities in the State forms part of the panchayats and health department.
-One deputy secretary and one undersecretary with some ministerial staff are in charge of the work connected with the urban local bodies in the State.
+One deputy secretary and one under secretary with some ministerial staff are in charge of the work connected with the urban local bodies in the State.
 This section helps in drafting legislation and rules under the Act, advises municipalities suitably in the solution of particular problems and issues executive instructions to them from time to time on relevant matters.
 The Department of Public Works, Health and Education have also functional relationship with the urban local bodies.
 They provide technical advice and give grants-in-aid to municipalities for specific items.

-With urbanization and growth of cities, there is need and urgency for better governance.
-Urban governance is no more limited to provision of infrastructure and operation of civic services.
+With urbanization and growth of cities, there is need urgency for better governance. governance is no more limited to provision of infrastructure and operation of civic services.
 Conventional methods of governance with top-down approaches are considered inadequate, inappropriate and restrictive.
-Good urban governance is characterized by sustainability, equity and efficiency, transparency and accountability, civic engagement, security development of partnerships etc. liability, competitiveness and bank ability are the other features of a modern city There is a need for prudent and efficient financial and asset management to increase their capacity to facilitate market borrowing for investment in city development.
+Good urban governance is characterized by sustainability, equity and efficiency, transparency and accountability, civic engagement, security development of partnerships etc. liability, competitiveness and bank ability are the other features of a modern city There is a need for and efficient financial management to increase their capacity to facilitate market borrowing for investment in city development.
+Keeping these emerging challenges of 21" century, the Government of India launched Jawaharlal Nehru National Urban Renewal Mission with three interrelated and complimentary components infrastructure governance. development provision of basic services to poor, implementation of governance reforms like enactment or community participation and public disclosure laws, earmarking of funds for poverty alleviation by local bodies, levy and collection of user charges, simplification of procedures etc.